LA prosecutors decline sex abuse charges against Les Moonves

-LOS ANGELES (AP) — Prosecutors in Southern California have declined to pursue sexual abuse claims against CBS head Les Moonves because the statute of limitations has expired.
+LOS ANGELES (AP) — Prosecutors in Southern California declined to pursue sexual abuse claims against CBS Corp.
+CEO Les Moonves because the statute of limitations has expired, according to documents.

-The unidentified woman, who worked in the television industry, went to Los Angeles police in February to report three alleged incidents in the mid-to-late 1980s.
+The unidentified woman, who worked in the television industry, went to Los Angeles police in February to report three alleged incidents, two in 1988 and one from 1986.

-A document obtained Tuesday from the Los Angeles County District Attorney’s Office shows prosecutors were considering possible charges including felony forced oral copulation.
+The Los Angeles County District Attorney’s Office was considering three possible criminal charges including two misdemeanors, battery and indecent exposure, and a felony, forced oral copulation, according to a charge evaluation worksheet.

-The document states the woman disclosed at least one of the alleged incidents to a friend a year before filing the police report.
+The document stated the woman disclosed at least one of the alleged incidents to a friend a year before filing the police report.

 Most Read Business Stories